emmadickson/bcrd/faq.md

 <p style="color:gray; font-family:'Dosis', sans-serif;">There is no ball.</p>

 <h5 style="font-family: 'Dosis', sans-serif; color:gray" > What if I don't know how to skate?</h5>
 <p style="color:gray; font-family:'Dosis', sans-serif;"> That's okay!
 A lot of our current skaters only started skating this year.
-We hold twice-yearly
+We hold New Skater Saturdays the last Saturday of every month where you can come, try out skating for the first time, and learn some of the
-Booty Camps where you can come, try out skating for the first time, and learn some of the basic skills that you need to join our league as a Skater Tot.
-Our skaters also love to go to Wheels Fun Park on Wednesdays for their Cheap Skate night (only $3!).
-It’s a great place to meet people in the league and get more confident on your skates.
-Follow us on Facebook to learn when our next Booty Camp will be held.</p>
+basic skills that you need to join our league as a Skater Tot.</p>

 <h5 style="font-family: 'Dosis', sans-serif; color:gray" > What do I need to get started?</h5>
 <p style="color:gray; font-family:'Dosis', sans-serif;"> If you're skating at one of our practices, you must also wearing knee pads, wrist guards, elbow pads, a mouth guard and a helmet in addition to your skates.